Tim-Maes/GraphR/README.md

-# Clean Architecture GraphAPI solution template
+# Clean Architecture GraphAPI solution template :sunny:

 ## Description

 Simple Graph API solution template using Dapper ORM for .NET 8 with clean code, clean architecture and CQRS in mind..
 Ideal if you need to set up an Graph API on a existing database.
 Just install and use the template and start adding queries and mutations.

 ## Technologies

 - [.NET 8](https://github.com/dotnet/core)
 - [Dapper](https://github.com/DapperLib/Dapper)